Introduction:

 Full XRF Test Results For The Vintage Fiesta Dish Pictured

-60-second test
+60-second test of the blue glaze

-on food-surface
+on the food-surface of this dish

 - Lead (Pb): 289,400 +/- 7,500 ppm